 The Good Help Award was launched in February 2018 as part of the release of the Nesta and Osca publication Good and bad help: how purpose and confidence transforms lives.
 This publication explores the difference between ‘good help’ – that supports people to feel hopeful, identify their own goals and confidently take action – and ‘bad help’ – that undermines people’s confidence, and creates dependency and inaction.
 Although ‘good help’ is well evidenced and core to how many organisations support people […]

-In 2015, Co-pro Wales and Public Health Wales put together the Seeing is Believing Catalogue of co-production case studies from Wales.
+In 2015, Ruth Dineen (Co-production Wales) and Public Health Wales put together the Seeing is Believing Catalogue of co-production case studies from Wales.
 It is hosted on the Good Practice Wales website.
 This report is organised into: The case for co-production Co-production in practice: case studies from across Wales Audit Tools and practical guidance Networks and related websites You can download the full report or specific sections of interest here.
 The related Seeing is Believing workbook […]